Machine Learning in Logistics: Key Uses and Impact

-Those dreaded 3 week-long delivery wait times are a thing of the past and they have long been replaced with one-click online ordering and same-day deliveries.
+Those dreaded 3 week-long delivery wait times are a thing of the past—you now enjoy one-click online ordering and same-day deliveries.
 In fact, year after year, these types of services just keep getting more and more advanced.
 And the one thing that drives all of this progress is what is known as machine learning.

-However, purchasing products online has become so simple and commonplace that customers generally overlook all of the work that goes into even making that possible.
+However, purchasing products online has become so simple and commonplace that you probably overlook all of the work that goes into even making that possible.

 So, in this article, we are going to shed some light on machine learning.
 We are going to take a look at what it is, how it is tested and most importantly... how it is reshaping the logistics industry.